 Dramatically show that pressure is a force per unit area with this familiar demonstration.
 Place an inflated balloon on a wood block full of sharp nails.
 Add a 1000-g mass to the “floating” board on top of the balloon and amazingly the balloon does not pop!
 Continue adding more weight until the balloon pops.
 Repeat the demonstration using a single nail.
 Which bed of nails will support more weight before the balloon pops?
-The wood block with many nails holds significantly more weight without popping the balloon, compared to the single-nail block.
+The wood block with many nails holds significantly more weight without popping the balloon compared to the single-nail block.
 This effectively shows that as the surface area (number of nails) decreases, the pressure increases.
 Multi-holed board allows for a variety of nail quantities and combinations to show increasing or decreasing surface area.
-Balloons for fifty demonstrations are provided.
-Replacement balloons are available.
-A weight set is required, but not included.